 During its last years around 2012-13, IMC was even offering huge discounts ranging up to Rs 300,000 on diesel cars but by then the craze for diesel was already suppressed among the masses.
 So what went wrong with diesel cars which once saw tremendous sales for like 15 years in our market only to fade into history, let’s have a look at the reasons.

 The primary reason why people loved these cars was the fact that diesel was extremely cheap, almost half of that of petrol.
 However, when Pakistan officially adapted to Euro-II emission standards in 2012, it also took away the subsidies it was giving on diesel which saw prices of diesel shot up quickly and it soon exceeded the cost of per liter petrol by a huge margin.
 Since there was no charm left with diesel becoming so expensive, people stopped buying these cars.

 Fuel Economy No Longer a Charm

-The import of JDMs saw plenty of fuel efficient options reaching our market.
-These include the 660cc kei cars, fuel efficient petrol options as well as the hybrid ones.
+The import of JDMs saw plenty of fuel-efficient options reaching our market.
+These include the 660cc kei cars, fuel-efficient petrol options as well as hybrid ones.
 These JDMs were also better equipped than the ones assembled locally.
-So anyone looking for economy was able to buy fuel efficient JDMs and hybrids which offered better value for money and would consume a lesser amount of fuel when compared to diesels.
+So anyone looking for the economy was able to buy fuel-efficient JDMs and hybrids which offered better value for money and would consume a lesser amount of fuel when compared to diesel.

 Poor Quality Diesel